kotcrab/ocr-reader/README.md

 OCR Reader is an app for organizing and reading scans of physical Japanese books and manga.
 Each page is run through OCR (optical character recognition) which allows for selecting text and use of pop-up dictionaries such as [yomichan](https://github.com/FooSoft/yomichan).
-Reader also integrates with [JPDB](https://jpdb.io/) to automatically highlight unknown words.
+Reader also integrates with [JPDB](https://jpdb.io/) to automatically parse the text and highlight unknown words.

 There is also a text hooker page, it can also highlight unknown words thanks to the JPDB integration.